Azure/application-gateway-kubernetes-ingress/docs/install-new.md

     After the deployment completes, you can look at the Output window for parameters needed in the following steps.

-## Setting up the Azure Kubernetes Cluster
+## Setting up Application Gateway Ingress Controller on AKS

-Once, we have the created the resources in Azure, we need to deploy following pods on the cluster:
+Once, we have the created the resources in Azure, we need to deploy following controllers on the cluster:
 1) `aad pod identity` - This controller uses user assigned identity and provide ARM access token to the controller.
 2) `application gateway ingress controller` - This controller communicates ingress related events to the Application Gateway resource.

 Steps:

-1) Get credentials for the newly created Azure Kubernetes Cluster.
-This will cache the credentials in kubeconfig and set the context.
-    ```bash
-    az aks get-credentials --resource-group "<resource group>" --name "<aksClusterName>"`
-    ```
+1) To configure kubectl to connect to the deployed Azure Kubernetes Cluster, follow these [instructions](https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough#connect-to-the-cluster).

 2) Add aad pod identity service to the cluster using the following command.
-This service will be used by the controller.
-You can refer [aad-pod-identity](https://github.com/Azure/aad-pod-identity).
+This service will be used by the ingress controller.
+You can refer [aad-pod-identity](https://github.com/Azure/aad-pod-identity) for more information.
     ```bash
     kubectl create -f https://raw.githubusercontent.com/Azure/aad-pod-identity/master/deploy/infra/deployment.yaml`
     ```